Paleozoic Museum: The museum

 After the Great Exhibition of 1851 in London, The Crystal Palace at Hyde Palace was taken down and moved to a new location in South London.
 The Crystal Palace reopened in 1854, and one of the new exhibits was sculptor Benjamin Waterhouse Hawkins' life-sized concrete dinosaur models, the Crystal Palace Dinosaurs.
 The Dinosaur exhibit was a great success and very popular.
 Hawkins came to America in 1868 and displayed a mounted dinosaur skeleton in Philadelphia.
 Inspired, in 1868 Manhattan's newly created Board of Commissioners of Central Park (BCCP), headed by Comptroller Andrew H. Green, recruited Hawkins to create replicas of these ancient giants for a proposed museum in Central Park.
 He accepted the commission in May 1868.
 The museum was to have been known as the Paleozoic Museum (or Palaeozoic Museum); despite the name, it was intended to be a museum of all antediluvian history, not merely the Paleozoic period.
 Foundations for the structure were laid by architect Frederick Law Olmsted at Central Park West and 63rd Street.
 Like Hyde Park's Crystal Palace, Hawkins' display was to be housed within a great iron frame and an arched glass roof.
 Surviving sketches and photographs show that Hawkins had planned an elaborate, if anachronistic, menagerie, mixing Mesozoic dinosaurs, plesiosaurs, and mosasaurs with extinct Cenozoic mammals.

-Hawkin's studio in Central Park, ca. 1870.

 Extant drawings by Hawkins, along with other records, indicate that the Paleozoic Museum would have included life-sized restorations of the theropod Laelaps (=Dryptosaurus), the hadrosaurid Hadrosaurus, the plesiosaur Elasmosaurus, and the mosasaur Mosasaurus (all from the Upper Cretaceous marls of New Jersey), along with glyptodont models, a pair of giant ground sloths, giant Pleistocene elk, mammoths, and extinct mammalian carnivores.
 After the plans for the museum fell through, Hawkins went to Princeton University where he painted a number of restorations of America's Late Cretaceous environments; these works have survived.
 Hawkins models from the Crystal Palace exhibition are still extant and can still be seen today in Sydenham Park.